Disaster Preparedness Checklist – Best 10 Food Items

 Honey has antimicrobial properties and may be used to treat wounds and burns if no better method is readily available.

-This is not a complete list, of course, but I believe it to be a good starting point.
+This is not a complete list, but I believe it to be a good starting point.

 For a more detailed, no-fluff guide on other items you need, an action plan, and tons of survival tips, I recommend you check out survival expert Damian Campbell’s “37 Food Items Sold Out After Crisis” e-book.
 It’s a very well researched guide that I’ve found immensely helpful when preparing my family for an emergency.
 I’ve also used bits of it in the making of this site.